Radnen/spherestudio/README.md

 - <https://github.com/Radnen/spherestudio/releases>

-*note:* .NET 4.5 or later is required to run Sphere Studio.
-On modern Windows systems this is usually included, but if not, the latest framework can be downloaded from Microsoft by
+*note:* .NET 4.8 or later is required to run Sphere Studio.
+The latest framework can be downloaded from Microsoft by [clicking here](https://www.microsoft.com/en-us/download/details.aspx?id=49981).
-[clicking here](https://www.microsoft.com/en-us/download/details.aspx?id=49981).

 Features